This post may contain affiliate links. Please read our disclosure policy.

-This Runza casserole is beefy, hearty, and an easy-to-make, family favorite.
+This Runza casserole is beefy, hearty, and an easy-to-make family favorite.
 The beef is baked in a savory mushroom gravy and topped with a delicious crescent roll topping and bottom crust.
-A midwest favorite your family will fall in love with.
+It’s a Midwest favorite your family will fall in love with.
+Honestly, this recipe just maybe one of the best recipes you can use for ground beef.
+And we use a whopping 2 pounds, so you know this is going to be hale and hearty!

 What is Runza Casserole

-It’s a casserole version of Nebraska’s favorite sandwich, the Runza.
-A Runza is also called a bierock, krautburger, or kraut pirok.
+It’s a casserole version of Nebraska’s favorite, world-famous sandwich, the Runza.
+The original recipe for a Runza is also called a bierock, krautburger, or kraut pirok.
 It’s a baked bread pocket filled with beef, onions, cabbage, and sometimes sauerkraut.

 They were originally from Eastern Europe and eventually made their way to the Midwest.